jeremyikwuje/monierate-website/src/blog/top-bitcoin-exchanges-in-nigeria-with-lightning-network-support.md

 3. Select _Spot_
 4. Choose Bitcoin (BTC)
 5. Click _Withdraw_ > _Send via Crypto Network_
-6. Paste Lightning Invoice or Scan recipient's QR
+6. Paste the Lightning Invoice or Scan the recipient's QR
 7. Select _Lightning Network_ (auto if correct)
-8. Enter Bitcoin amount
+8. Enter the Bitcoin amount
 9. Click _Withdraw_

 **To receive Bitcoin on Binance via Lightning Network**, follow steps 1 to 4, then click Deposit > Lightning Network, enter the amount for the invoice.